flutter/website/src/docs/release/breaking-changes/editable-text-focus-attachment.md

 ## Context

 A text input field widget (`TextField`, for example) typically owns a `FocusNode`.
-When that `FocusNode` is the primary focus of the app, events such as key presses will be sent to the `BuildContext` the `FocusNode` is attached to.
+When that `FocusNode` is the primary focus of the app, events (such as key presses) are sent to the `BuildContext` to which the `FocusNode` is attached.

-The `FocusNode` also plays a roll in shortcut handling: The `Shortcuts` widget translates key sequences into an `Intent`, and tries to find the first suitable handler for that `Intent` starting from the `BuildContext` the `FocusNode` attaches to, to the root of the widget tree.
-This means an `Actions` widget (which provides handlers for differetn `Intent`s) will not be able to handle any shortcut `Intent`s when the `BuildContext` that thas the primary focus is above it in the tree.
+The `FocusNode` also plays a roll in shortcut handling: The `Shortcuts` widget translates key sequences into an `Intent`, and tries to find the first suitable handler for that `Intent` starting from the `BuildContext` to which the `FocusNode` is attached, to the root of the widget tree.
+This means an `Actions` widget (that provides handlers for different `Intent`s) won't be able to handle any shortcut `Intent`s when the `BuildContext` that has the primary focus is above it in the tree.

 Previously for `EditableText`, the `FocusNode` was attached to the `BuildContext` of `EditableTextState`.
 Any `Actions` widgets defined in `EditableTextState` (which